 All tasks for the Recreational Resources Study are complete and study task reports have been developed in consultation with the Recreational Resources Resource Committee; final study task reports are attached to this report as shown in Table 1.
-Study task reports included as final in the
+Documentation of consultation with the Resource Committee is presented in Attachment 5.